leaningtech/cheerpx-meta/examples/README.md

 Navigate to http://localhost:8080/ in your browser to verify the setup.

 Congratulations!
 You've successfully created the image and set up your server.
 Enjoy exploring your new environment!

-For detailed instructions on creating a disk or configuring your setup, visit our [guides](https://cheerpx.io/docs/guides).